 🗒 Best served with

-- Crusty Bread
+- Crusty bread

-👝 How to Store Leftovers
+👝 How to Store Chicken Orzo Pasta Leftovers

 Orzo works best, but if you need a substitute, try small pasta shapes like acini di pepe or ditalini.

-This creamy orzo recipe is easy, adaptable, and packed with flavor.
+This creamy chicken orzo recipe is easy, adaptable, and packed with flavor.
 Make it once, and it might just become a regular in your dinner lineup!

 Equipment